helloindustry/nathanpeterson.net/blog/posts/2012-03-28-lose-the-music-stands.md

 ---
 date: 2012-03-28
-title: "Blog Post: Lose The Music Stands"
+title: "Lose The Music Stands"
 ---
 <p>This is a little tweak but makes a considerable difference:</p>